omart075/Spare-Change/README.md

 This is the output for the coins5 image:
 ![Alt text](/sample_imgs/output3.png?raw=true "Script in Action")

 The arrays shown are the sizes for each coin found in the image.
+Images used are in sample_imgs and are named coins*

 # Steps in Calculation: